muditaz/movies-tv-series-app/README.md

 - day/week trending movies, popular and top_rated movies/tv functionality
 - Hero banner background image is randomly choosen on mounting.
+- API calls optimized by using memoization technique, i.e. only calls are made when required.
+- Details banner component design.
+- Getting cast and crew details from API.
+- Trailer functionality on details banner component.
-- API calls optimized by using memoization technique, i.e. only calls are made when required. tmdb api failure page, clicking on search button should also submit, index.scss, decision on Lazy Images
+- Avoiding unnecessary API calls and placing API calls in right places to make sure loading is not slow. tmdb api failure page, clicking on search button should also submit, index.scss, decision on Lazy Images, change Logo